Andrea Bocelli: 2002–2005: Sentimento and Andrea

 During early 2005, Bocelli was on tour including performances in Madeira, Hungary, Norway, the US, the UK, Italy and Germany.
 He also appeared in Sesame Street singing "Time to Say Goodnight", a parody of "Time to Say Goodbye", as a lullaby to Elmo.
-On 21 March, he performed at the Music for Asia benefit concert in Rome, televised on Italia 1, in aid of the 2004 Indian Ocean earthquake appeal.
-In June, he performed at the Deutsche Opera in Berlin.
-On 2 July, he performed at the Paris concert as part of the Live 8 event.
+On 21 March, Bocelli performed at the Music for Asia benefit concert in Rome, televised on Italia 1, in aid of the 2004 Indian Ocean earthquake appeal.
+A few months later, he performed at the Deutsche Opera in Berlin.
+On 2 July, Bocelli performed at the Paris concert as part of the Live 8 event.
 Also during the second part of the year, he performed in Croatia, Serbia, Italy, the US, Dubai, Switzerland and finally in Scandinavia.
-On 28 August, he performed at the Faenol Festival held in Vaynol, Wales and organised by Welsh bass-baritone Bryn Terfel.
+On 28 August, Bocelli performed at the Faenol Festival held in Vaynol, Wales and organised by Welsh bass-baritone Bryn Terfel.
 In December, his first contemporary music concert took place at a Lake Las Vegas village resort in Nevada, US, which was recorded for PBS and released as the Under the Desert Sky DVD.
-He also took part in the Royal Christmas Show, which took place in several cities in the US in December.
+Bocelli also took part in the Royal Christmas Show, which took place in several cities in the US in December.
 The album Werther was released in December.